ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/how-to-paste-json-as-records.md

     }
     ```

-2. Open the Command palette in the vscode.
-(Default: Ctrl + Shift + P)
+2. Open the Command palette in the VS Code editor (Default: Ctrl + Shift + P).

 3. Search for **Paste JSON as Record** and select that option.